-The Counseling Program personnel include full faculty, clinical faculty, associate faculty, adjunct faculty, and program support staff.
+The Counseling Program personnel include clinical faculty, associate faculty, adjunct faculty, and program support staff.

-Full and Clinical Faculty: Full and clinical faculty are full-time faculty that teach in all aspects of the Counseling Program curriculum.
+Clinical Faculty: Clinical faculty are full-time faculty that teach in all aspects of the Counseling Program curriculum.
 These faculty serve as advisors to counseling students.
 Each student is assigned a Faculty Advisor (FA) who oversees the student's progress and works with the student to ensure the fulfillment of all paperwork and other graduation requirements.
 They are available for consultation around academic questions and advising.
 Throughout the course of study, each student should know and have regular contact with their designated FA.

-Associate Faculty: Associate faculty are full-time faculty that primarily teach in the Counseling Program, bringing their clinical counseling experience to the learning environment and who may or may not take on an advising load as assigned by the Associate Dean of Counseling.
+Associate Faculty: Associate faculty are full-time faculty that primarily teach in the Counseling Program, bringing their clinical counseling experience to the learning environment and who may or may not take on an advising load as assigned by the Program Leader.

 Adjunct Faculty: Adjunct Faculty teach core courses, electives, and independent study courses within their area of expertise.
+They have at least a master's degree in a mental health discipline and are typically licensed clinicians active as counseling practitioners.